LOADING ...

 And safety was out of reach.

-The railroad was from south of Miami
+The railroad was sent from of Miami

 And she clang to me for her life

-And her fingernails digging like
+And her digging like knives

 I I love you as she drifted away

-some sand blasted me in the eye
+Then sand blasted me in the eye

 III I awoke the next after being unconscious